 As 2016's hot spring market started to ramp up, agent Caitlin Radzanowski explained the intricacies of selling a condo unit in a strata building, and how different the process is compared with selling a house.

 This column, by our resident real estate investment expert Frank O’Brien, examined how legislative changes making it easier to dissolve a strata was resulting in increasing numbers of townhouse owners selling entire complexes to developers.

 The “shadow flipping” story was one of the biggest real estate headlines this year, and caused many local home sellers to be fearful of falling victim to unscrupulous practices.
 This well-read editorial, published a few days after the shadow flipping story hit the news, tackles those fears head-on and offers practical advice.

-July’s most-read story was a great follow-up to the #5 story above.
+July’s most-read story was a reaction to the scorching market conditions seen in the first half of 2016.
 With pretty much every seller demanding they see multiple bids over asking with no subjects, local agent Lindsie Tomlinson offered some real-world advice to adjust those expectations.